 Now you can now leave the technical details for the art director and start the fun part.
 Remember that this is just the sketching stage and your art director will worry about the size, among other things, before you get the green light to finish.

 When you start your sketch, all you have to remember about your markings is to keep any important art details like hands, feet or the edges of anything that might be central to you composition well within the trim size.
 The rule of thumb here is about 1/2 of an inch inside of the trim size.
 This area is called your “live art area.”

 Since this post is specifically about the technical side of creating the layout for a full bleed illustration, I will jump right to the finished sketch.

 As you can see, I kept any important art details are well within the “live art area” of the trim size while continued background details, like the seaweed and bubbles, extend all the way out to the bleed lines.

 Lucky for me, this sketch was approved by the art director without any required adjustments or “changes” on my part.
 So, I painted in the finished sketch.

 Above left is the final result, all printed and published.
 It is always exciting when I find my printed copy in the mail!

 Need helping coloring in your finished sketches?
-Join New York Times-illustrator Matt Rota in the Bluprint drawing class, Mixed Media: Pen, Ink & Watercolor and and learn how to combine mediums to bring your drawings to life in vivid color.
+Join New York Times-illustrator Matt Rota in the Craftsy drawing class, Mixed Media: Pen, Ink & Watercolor and and learn how to combine mediums to bring your drawings to life in vivid color.